 - Use latrines at designated campsites.

 - Latrines are not garbage cans and should be used for the intended purpose only.
-Personal waste items such as cigarette butts, cotton swabs, or plastic feminine products should always be packed out and should never go into the latrines.
+Personal waste items such as cigarette butts, cotton swabs, feminine products, diapers and plastic should always be packed out and should never go into the latrines.

 - If you're not near a latrine, dig a small hole 6 to 8 inches deep at least 150- 200 feet or more back from the water's edge.
 When finished, fill hole and cover with needles and leaves.

 - Bathe and wash dishes at least 150-200 feet from lakes and streams.

 - All soaps pollute water including soaps labeled "biodegradable."